 By talking about hip dysplasia we can:

 - better prepare people for a possible diagnosis and support those impacted throughout treatment,

 - reduce risk factors that contribute to the development of hip dysplasia, such as tight swaddling, and

 - reduce the incidence of late diagnosis.

-Let’s wear green, raise funds and talk hips together on November 2nd to help hip dysplasia to be seen!
+Let’s wear green, raise funds and talk hips together on Friday the 1st November to help hip dysplasia to be seen!

 How you can increase awareness of hip dysplasia